micromata/Baumeister/README.md

 *Your are not forced to use Jests assertions.
 You can alternatively use `assert` by just requiring it or install and use Chai.*

-We strongly recommend to check the [docs](https://facebook.github.io/jest/docs/getting-started.html) to dive deeper and read for instance how Jest can help you with mocking.
+We strongly recommend checking the [docs](https://facebook.github.io/jest/docs/getting-started.html) to dive deeper and read for instance how Jest can help you with mocking.

 ## Configuring linters

-Below you’ll find information how to adapt the rules in case they don’t fit your preferences.
+Below you’ll find information on how to adapt the rules in case they don’t fit your preferences.

 ### ESLint (JavaScript)

-We are using [eslint-config-baumeister](https://github.com/micromata/eslint-config-baumeister) as preset which is based on [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo), [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security), [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames) with a few adaptions.
+We are currently using [eslint-config-baumeister](https://github.com/micromata/eslint-config-baumeister) which is based on [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo), [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security), [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames) with a few adaptions.

 Feel free to decativate or change rules according to your needs in: